0SINTr/SShiD/README.md

 6. **Packet Capturing:**
    - The **Listener** captures beacon frames in monitor mode.
-   - Filters frames matching the unique SSID.
+   - Captures only frames matching the unique SSID.

 7. **Message Extraction:**
    - The **Listener** extracts the encrypted message from the Vendor-Specific IE.